Freedom of religion in Iran: Baháʼís

 In 1998, after a nationwide raid of more than 500 Baháʼí homes and offices, as well as numerous arrests, the authorities closed the Baháʼí Institute of Higher Learning.
 Also known as the "Open University," the Institute was established by the Baháʼí community shortly after the revolution to offer higher educational opportunities to Baháʼí students who had been denied access to the country's high schools and universities.
-The Institute remains closed.

-It has become somewhat easier for Baháʼís to obtain passports in order to travel abroad.
-In addition some Iranian embassies abroad do not require applicants to state a religious affiliation.
-In such cases, it is easier for Baháʼís to renew passports.
-Nevertheless, in February 2001, the Government denied visas to foreigners in the Baháʼí delegation to the Asia-Pacific Regional Preparatory Conference for the World Conference on Racism, held in Tehran.
-The delegation was composed of American, Japanese, South Korean, and Indian nationals.
+This was one of several closures between 1987 and 2005, with more arrests in 2011 and 2014.